co-cddo/data-marketplace-infrastructure/README-CI-CD.md

 ### Creating DNS entries at AWS route53
 Again similar to above section this section will be automated soon, at the moment manual effort needed for it.

-* You need the environment's ALB UI DNS Name
+* You need the obtain environment's internal ALB UI DNS Name
-* for example for the 'dev' environment **dm-dev-eks-alb-catalogue**
+* for example for the 'dev' environment **dm-dev-eks-alb-ui** from the _DEV_ Accunt.
-* on AWS Console go to
 * EC2 --> Load Balancers --> dm-dev-eks-alb-ui
 * then you can copy (click would be enough) on DNS Name (A Record) section
+* The external DNS entries that are serves public are hosted on our _PRODUCTION_ account.
+* You need to be able to login into our AWS Prod Account and switch a role that have enough permissions to edit AWS Route53 entries.
+* Once you logged in to PROD AWS Console
+* Go to Route 53 --> Hosted zones --> datamarketplace.gov.uk
+* and click for editing on `dev.datamarketplace.gov.uk` entry.
+* You'll find there a CNAME record that points out to internal DEV (as in our example) Account's `dm-dev-eks-alb-ui-xxxxxxxxxxxx.xxx.xxxxx.xxx`
+* you need to edit (or create if not exist alredy) with the current & correct ALB DNS Name
-* TBC
+* Then save
+* Please remember that this actions needed to be done on
+** new environment create
+** and, environment update

 ### Deleting Completely (destroy) the platform